grasyPatel/Celebal_Summer_Internship_Task_Submission/E-commerce_Task7&8/README.md

-# 🛍️ BlinkMart - Advanced E-commerce Store
+# 🛍️ shopnow - Advanced E-commerce Store

-Welcome to **BlinkMart**, a feature-rich, responsive E-commerce platform inspired by Blinkit.
+Welcome to **Shopnow**, a feature-rich, responsive E-commerce platform inspired by Blinkit.
 This web app allows users to browse products, customize the view, manage their cart, checkout seamlessly, and make secure payments — all in a smooth and user-friendly interface.

 ---